jrbros/reactriot2017-meethub/README.md

 A team composed by 2 old react warriors with a third little young baby comes to make a pretty react application, fast, and easy guys.

-Our philosophy is to make our own design (without using bootstrap-style one) and to work in a agile style with small releases realized quickly.
+Our philosophy is to make our own design (without using bootstrap-style css) and to work in agility style with small releases realized quickly and frequently.

 ## Installation